techies-cdv/techies/content/posts/first-post.md

 - Face-to-face or online meetings with talented people from the tech industry.
 - Book discussion sessions.

 We believe all these things will help us to get better at helping people with technology.
+But, we still need your help!

+Please fill out [this form](https://forms.gle/fBXTFAFnNk6q1vqa6) to help us understand what do you need from us.

+If you have any questions, feel free to contact us from [here](mailto:techies.cdv@gmail.com).

 Thanks for reading, and have a good one!